Dolphin Force

 Dolphin Force is an elite unit of the Punjab Police that focuses on combating street crime.
-It was modeled after the Istanbul Police Dolphin Force and launched by the Chief Minister of Punjab, Shahbaz Sharif, in Lahore in 2016.
-Since then, it has been expanded to five other cities in the province, with a total of 696 policemen trained in its second phase.
+It was modelled on the Istanbul Police Dolphin Force and launched by the Chief Minister of Punjab, Shahbaz Sharif, in Lahore in 2016.
+Since then, it has been expanded to six other cities in the province, with a total of 696 policemen trained in its second phase.

-In 2016, it was announced that a Dolphin Force would be introduced in other major cities in Punjab, such as Faisalabad, Rawalpindi, Multan, and Bahawalpur.
+In 2016, it was announced that a Dolphin Force would be introduced in other major cities in Punjab, such as Faisalabad, Rawalpindi, Multan, Gujranwala, Bahawalpur and Dera Ghazi Khan.
 However, the plan was approved in 2017 but has not yet been implemented.
 A headquarters and an SP would be required in each city.

 Organization and structure

-The Dolphin Force command center is headed by the Superintendent of Police (SP) and is divided among several cities including Saggian Bridge, Iqbal Town, Harbanspura, Chung, Civil Lines and Model Town, each with 50 motorcycles.
+The Dolphin Force command centre is headed by the Superintendent of Police (SP) and is divided among several cities including Saggian Bridge, Iqbal Town, Harbanspura, Chung, Civil Lines and Model Town, each with 50 motorcycles.

 The headquarters of the Dolphin Force is located on Walton Road in Lahore.